 From time to time I think back to the time right after I graduated from Stanford and wanted badly to buy a home in or around the Stanford campus.
 I couldn’t quite afford a modest tract house in Palo Alto then.
 Today even though I am a CEO with an decent entrepreneurial exit in the rearview mirror, such a home would be an impossible dream.
 Home prices in Silicon Valley are extraordinarily high.

 Yesterday my curiosity got the best of me so I did a 2019 comparison.
 I logged into Zillow to find a home similar to my Palm Desert neighborhood.
-For the record my home is 2,716 square feet, was built in 2013 and includes a pool and a PV solar system that meets all of my energy needs.
+For the record my home is 2,716 square feet, is nicely updated, and includes a pool and a PV solar system that meets all of my energy needs.
 Recent sales would value my home in the $600,000 range.
-Then I looked in my former zip code in Palo Alto and found the following listing that is very much like my next door neighbor’s 2,100 square-foot home.
+Then I looked in my former zip code in Palo Alto and found the following listing that is very much like my neighbor’s 2,100 square-foot home.
 According to Zillow the comparable Palo Alto home is 2,019 square feet and is on the market for just under $4 million.
 The monthly payment is estimated at $18,900 per month; the down payment would be $800,000.